Giorgio Tirabassi

 Giorgio Tirabassi (born 1 February 1960) is an Italian film, television, and stage actor, as well as director.

 Life and career

-Born in Rome, Tirabassi made his debut as an actor in avant-garde theater and then worked at the Teatro Stabile di Catania.
+Born in Rome, Tirabassi made his debut as an actor in avant-garde theatre and then worked at the Teatro Stabile di Catania.
 Since 1982, he has been a member of the stage company of Gigi Proietti.

 His breakout role was the inspector Ardenzi in the Canale 5 crime TV-series Distretto di Polizia.

 In 2001, he made his directorial debut with the short Non dire gatto, winning a David di Donatello for Best Short Film.
 In 2011, he won a Ciak d'oro for best supporting actor for his performance in Ascanio Celestini's La pecora nera.

 Tirabassi is also a singer and is the lead vocalist in the band Music Inn.

-On 1 November 2019, Tirabassi suffered a heart attack while presenting his first movie as director.
-He was hospitalized in stable condition, and recovered in a short time.
+On 1 November 2019, Tirabassi suffered a heart attack while presenting his first film as director.
+He was hospitalized in stable condition and recovered in a short time.